istio/old_pilot_repo/README.md

     ln -s ~/.kube/config platform/kube/

-_Note_: If you are running Bazel in a VM, copy the kube config file on the host to platform/kube instead of symlinking it.
+_Note_: If you are running Bazel in a VM, copy the kube config file on the host to platform/kube instead of symlinking it, and change the paths to minikube certs.

     cp ~/.kube/config platform/kube/
+    sed -i 's!/Users/<username>!/home/ubuntu!' platform/kube/config

 If you are using GKE, please make sure you are using static client certificates before fetching cluster credentials: